Tamas-Gavlider/The-Hunger-Gamers/README.md

   * A footer which contains social media links.
 The name of the social media platforms were used instead of the social media icons to keep the retro feeling with the pixelated fonts.
 * Home page
   * With a Nintendo Nes console as background image.The first thing that user will notice is the console image and the text of "Speedruns & Game Marathons".
+  * Reasons why the user should visit the place.
+  * Short introduction and contact email.
+* Menu page
+  * List of available dishes, drinks and snacks
+* Events page
+  * The upcoming events with dates and details.
+  * Registration form with input fields and radio buttons.
+* Registration page
+  * A confirmation message that the registration was successful.

+### Content

+  Content for the website was written by Tamas Gavlider.
+All the codes were written by me without using<br>
+  others' codes or tutorials.

 ## Technologies used